CIS-Spring-2023/project-cis_4339_project_9/frontend/README.md

     npm install

 ### Before Startup
-You need to either have a local backend running and or use a cloud deployed backend.
+You need to either have a local backend running and or use a cloud deployed backend for full functionality.
+However, the frontend will build with limited features i.e.(Services)

 Setup a .env file with following variables, e.g.:

     VITE_ROOT_API=http://localhost:3000

 VITE_ROOT_API is the URL for the backend API, either on localhost or in the cloud.
-#### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development

     npm run dev

-##### Compiles and hot-reloads for development in codespaces
+### Compiles and hot-reloads for development in codespaces

     npm run start -- --host 0.0.0.0

+### Logging in to the app

+There are two types of users in the app Viewers and Editors.
+Viewers have access to the Dashboard and entity lookup pages.
+Editors get access to both lookup and create pages.
+A list of users are located in the src/data/users.json file.